 As reported by the National Institute on Drug Abuse (NIH), Every day, more than 115 people in the United States die after overdosing on opioids.
 Heroin is an opiate developed from the drug morphine, which is extracted from poppy plants.
 Individuals may shoot up, snort, or smoke the drug (which comes in the forms of prescription pain relievers, heroin, and synthetic opioids such as fentanyl).

-According to A Forever Recovery, heroin is an opiate that is developed from the drug morphine, which is extracted from poppy plants.
-Individuals may shoot up, snort, or smoke the drug; the way in which the drug is created and consumed determines how quickly the effects enter the body.
-Many people use heroin to achieve a “high”; the drug directly impacts endorphins in the brain because the genetic makeup of heroin is like that of neurotransmitters.
-The endorphins produced from heroin are much more intense than those naturally in the brain – this high is what many people strive for, which leads them to addiction.
+The way in which the drug is created and consumed determines how quickly the effects enter the body.
+Many people use heroin to achieve a “high” — the drug directly impacts endorphins in the brain because the genetic makeup of heroin is like that of neurotransmitters.
+The endorphins produced from heroin are much more intense than those naturally in the brain, and this high is what many people strive for, it is also what leads them to addiction.

 Effects of Heroin

 Heroin enters the brain quickly and binds to opioid receptors on cells located in many areas, especially those involved in feelings of pain, pleasure, and in controlling heart rate, sleeping, and breathing.